 - If your burn rate is high, your CAC is likely higher than you think.
 See the above example.
 Don’t trust a raw CAC number.
 Dig in to understand what’s really happening if your burn is high.
 That’s almost always a sign your effective CAC is higher than you think.

 Most importantly, as CEO, you have to dig in more.
-How sales, marketing and digital costs really all interact is confusing.
+You can burn up all your cash even if your “CAC” seems OK and your “Magic Number” sounds reasonable.
+How sales, marketing, and digital costs really all interact is confusing.
 You have to know the budget, know the burn, and know where cash flows.
 Or you can end up with a sales team that seems efficient, a marketing team that seems to be efficient … and an overall business that is burning way, way too much cash.

 I’ve seen it too many times.